JCSheeron/PLCCalibration/README.md

 appended to the specified output file name.
 Also used as a file name when creating an input file tmeplate.

--d, --degree (optional, default value = 1) The degree polynomial to use.
+--degree (optional, default value = 1) The degree polynomial to use.
 The default value of 1 creates a 1 degree, linear polynomial.

--s, --simulate (optional) input count values are ignored, and count values are simulated from the give EU values.
+--simulate (optional) input count values are ignored, and count values are simulated from the give EU values.
 Some random 'noise' is added to the simulated count values.